Operating the Thumler’s UV-10 Rock Tumbler

 We run this first step for about three days.
 Then we rinse the rocks in a plastic colander over a large plastic bucket.
 (Don’t allow the rock mud to go down the drain.
 It will clog your plumbing!)
 We then inspect the rocks to see if they have been smoothed to our satisfaction.
 If they need more smoothing, we rerun in medium grit for about three more days.
 If you are really picky about producing perfectly smooth rocks or you are tumbling hard, tough materials this first step might be run two or three times.

-Pre-polish and Polishing Steps
+Fine Grit and Polishing Steps

-After you run the rocks in medium grit it is time for the fine grit, or pre-polish.
+After you run the rocks in medium grit it is time for the fine grit, sometimes refered to as pre-polish.
 For pre-polishing, we run the rocks two or three days in 3 ounces of fine 500 or 600 mesh silicon carbide grit and enough water to make the grit stick to the rocks.
 We continue to check the tumbler two or three times per day and add water when needed.
 Two full days is usually enough unless you are tumbling really tough materials.
 Clean the rocks and barrel thoroughly after the pre-polish.
-Remember to rinse the rocks in a colander over a plastic bucket and don’t let used grit or rock mud go down the drain.
+Remember to rinse the rocks in a colander over a plastic bucket and don't let used grit or rock mud go down the drain.

 For the polishing step we have great results running the rocks for two or three days in 3 ounces of TXP aluminum oxide polish and enough water to make a milky coating on the rocks.
 TXP costs a lot less than cerium oxide or tin oxide and produces great results on agates, jaspers and most other materials that we have tumbled.
 After two days remove a few rocks, rinse them, and dry them to inspect their polish.
 If the polish is satisfactory then you are finished.
 If not, put the rocks back in the barrel and run it for another day.